Neil Sedaka: Australia years

 Sedaka worked to revive his solo career in the early 1970s.
-Despite his waning chart appeal in the US in the late 1960s, he remained very popular as a concert attraction, notably in the UK and Australia.
+Despite his waning chart appeal in the U.S. in the late 1960s, he remained very popular as a concert attraction, notably in the UK and Australia.
 In 2010, as a guest on Australian disc jockey Bob Rogers' radio show, he thanked Rogers and Australian music fans for standing by him during that challenging time: "You know, Bob, in my lean years—I called them 'The Hungry Years'—it was Bob Rogers and Australia who welcomed me."
 Sedaka made several trips to Australia to play cabaret dates, and his commercial comeback began when the single "Star-Crossed Lovers" became a major hit there.
 The song went to No. 1 nationally in April 1969—giving Sedaka his first charting single anywhere in four years.
 It also came in at No. 5 in Go-Set magazine's list of the Top 40 Australian singles of 1969.
 Later that year, with the support of Festival Records, he recorded a new LP of original material entitled Workin' on a Groovy Thing (released in the United Kingdom as Sounds of Sedaka) at Festival Studios in Sydney.
 It was co-produced by Festival staff producer Pat Aulton, with arrangements by John Farrar (who later achieved international fame for his work with Olivia Newton-John) and backing by Australian session musicians including guitarist Jimmy Doyle (Ayers Rock) and noted jazz musician-composer John Sangster.
 One of the tracks from the album, "Wheeling, West Virginia", reached No. 20 in Australia in early 1970.
 The album is also notable because it was Sedaka's first album to include collaborations with writers other than long-time lyricist Howard Greenfield; the title track featured lyrics by Roger Atkins and four other songs were co-written with Carole Bayer Sager.